Do you know the signs of lactose intolerance?

 I scream, you scream, we all scream for ice cream.

 While ice cream may be dubbed America’s favorite dessert, those who are lactose intolerant aren’t singing its praises.

-In fact, it is estimated that 65 percent of Americans have a reduced ability to digest lactose, according to the National Institutes of Health.
-Although dairy intolerance usually begins around the age of two, many teens and even adults can develop the sensitivity.
+In fact, 65% of Americans have a reduced ability to digest lactose, according to the National Institutes of Health.
+Although dairy intolerance usually begins around the age of 2, many teens and even adults can develop the sensitivity.

 Lactose intolerance is the inability to digest and absorb lactose, a sugar found in dairy products.
 It stems from low or absent levels of an enzyme called lactase found in the small intestine that is designed to break down lactose during digestion.
 Instead of breaking down the sugar, it ferments – which can cause bloating and discomfort.